Synss/pyhard2/documentation/tuthw4.rst

 :meth:`Subsystem.add_parameter_by_name` and :meth:`Subsystem.add_action_by_name`
 introduced in :doc:`tuthw3` are very powerful.
-They can be used to generate `Subsystems` from outside Python.
+They can be used to write `Subsystems` from outside Python.
 Here, we complete our multimeter driver using a spreadsheet program (like LibreOffice).